The Self-Attestation of Scripture

 If we keep the author’s intent in mind and know the cultural background, we won’t jump to the conclusion that we have a contradiction here but will understand that the accounts in Matthew and Luke are complementary rather than contradictory.

 Note: I gave a talk on this topic to the Chris Gardner/Blake Derrick Life group at Providence Baptist Church in Raleigh, NC, on February 18, 2018.
-To listen to a recording of this talk, you can do so below.
+To listen to a recording of this talk, please see below.
 The opening taxonomy is also elaborated upon in a talk I gave at the Dig & Delve conference in Ottawa, Canada.
 To view a video of this talk, click here.
 The case study is taken from a blog posted on Michael J. Kruger’s website, “Does the Bible Ever Get It Wrong?”